FIT to Forget: Robust Continual Unlearning for Large Language Models: Details of Base Metrics

 \textbf{Probability.} Given a question–answer pair $(q, a)$,

 measures the model's average per-token likelihood, normalized by answer length $|a|$.
 It captures shifts in confidence introduced by unlearning~\cite{colm/Maini24}.

 \textbf{ROUGE-L.} This metric quantifies the overlap between the predicted answer $\hat{a}$ and the reference $a$ via the F1 score computed from the length of their longest common subsequence.
-It jointly reflects precision and recall.
+It jointly reflects precision and recall, capturing both exact content preservation and sequence-level similarity.

 \textbf{Accuracy.} We compute token-level next-token accuracy for each sample under teacher forcing.
 For a tokenized sample $\mathbf{x}=(x_1,\ldots,x_T)$, we align predictions with labels by a one-token shift and score positions $t=2,\ldots,T$.
 Let $m_t$ be the attention mask from the tokenizer, where $m_t=1$ for non-padding tokens and $m_t=0$ for padding tokens.
 The per-sample accuracy is